Reflections for the 20th Week in Ordinary Time 2011/2020**

 Theologians went back and forth for years on this idea of Mary’s Assumption into heaven.
 Actually some hints of this doctrine go back as far as the 4th century.
 When the magnificent theologians of the 13th century got into this, they had a ball.
 They were on the horns of a dilemma.
 According to the Church all human beings had sinned and were in need of redemption.
 The two great privileges of Mary contradicted this idea of universal redemption until John Duns Scotus (1265-1308), the great subtle Doctor of the Franciscans, came along.
 Scotus concluded that Mary was indeed redeemed, but in advance, before the fact of sin, by the merits of Christ’s crucifixion yet to come.
 I always remember here the argument from reason given by Scotus for these privileges of Mary.
 His argument consists of three words, the shortest argument in theology: Potuit, Decuit, Fecit.
 (God was able to do these things, it was fitting for him to do them, therefore he did them.)
 Clever man, this Scotus.

-So, this is a little on the Feast we celebrate this Sunday.
+So, this is a little on this Feast we are celebrating.
 Let it be a reminder to us of the greatness of Mary in the sight of our God.
 She is indeed blessed.
 Let us imitate her devotion to her Son and her humility in doing his will.
 Let us pray to her for her intercession and assistance in our lives.

 Mary, assumed into heaven, pray for all your children.

-Tuesday of the Twentieth Week in Ordinary Time
+Tuesday of the 20th Week in Ordinary Time

 Mt.
 19: 23-30